kthpanor/vlxman/docs/refstate.md

 ...
 @end
 ```

-Download a [text format](../input_files/tempo-roscf.inp) type of input file to perfom a restricted open-shell calculation for the tempo molecule at the B3LYP/6-31+G* level of theory.
+Download a {download}`text format <../input_files/tempo-roscf.inp>` type of input file to perfom a restricted open-shell calculation for the tempo molecule at the B3LYP/6-31+G* level of theory.

 ```{image} ../images/tempo.png
 :alt: cover